telerik/winforms-docs/treeview/data-binding/load-on-demand-with-crud-operations.md

 {{endregion}}

 You see at the bottom that we are adding the __Teams__ to the __Nodes__ collection of the __RadTreeView__.
 They will be our base and when expanded we will load their children.

-A
-s we speak about loading children, you need to subscribe to the __NodesNeeded__ event.
+As we speak about loading children, you need to subscribe to the __NodesNeeded__ event.
 In the event handler we will check for the __Tag__ of the parent node and of the current node.
 This will allow us to get the appropriate type and load its children.
 For example, If the parent is a __Team__ then we need to load this __Team’s TeamMembers__ and __Tasks__:

 {{source=..\SamplesCS\TreeView\DataBinding\LoadOnDemandWithCrudOperations.cs region=NodesNeeded}}
 {{source=..\SamplesVB\TreeView\DataBinding\LoadOnDemandWithCrudOperations.vb region=NodesNeeded}}